MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/develop/evaluate-sdk.md

 To thoroughly assess the performance of your generative AI application when applied to a substantial dataset, you can evaluate a Generative AI application in your development environment with the Azure AI evaluation SDK.
 Given either a test dataset or a target, your generative AI application generations are quantitatively measured with both mathematical based metrics and AI-assisted quality and safety evaluators.
 Built-in or custom evaluators can provide you with comprehensive insights into the application's capabilities and limitations.

-In this article, you learn how to run evaluators on a single row of data, a larger test dataset on an application target with built-in evaluators using the Azure AI evaluation SDK both locally and remotely, then track the results and evaluation logs in Azure AI Studio.
+In this article, you learn how to run evaluators on a single row of data, a larger test dataset on an application target with built-in evaluators using the Azure AI evaluation SDK both locally and remotely, then track the results and evaluation logs in Azure AI project.

 ## Getting started